eliabieri/wg_display/project_report.md

 A goal of the project was to compile down to a single binary.
 In order for this to work, the frontend artifacts need to be embedded into the binary.
-Fortunately, there's a crate called [Rust Embed](https://crates.io/crates/rust-embed) that provides a custom derive macro for embedding files into a binary.
+Fortunately, there's a crate called [Rust Embed](https://crates.io/crates/rust-embed) that provides a custom derive macro for embedding files into a binary:

 ```rust
 #[derive(RustEmbed)]